conmaol/maglocunus/AI/NeuralNets/RussellNorvig1995-19.md

 §2.13.
 The brain is a recurrent network, since we have short-term memories.

-§2.14. <mark>Hopfield</mark> networks are a kind of recurrent network ...
+§2.14. <mark>Hopfield networks</mark> are a kind of recurrent network – all connections are bidirectional with symmetric weights; all units are both input and output units; the activation function is signed; and activation levels are either +1 or -1.
+A Hopfield network functions as an <mark>associative memory</mark>.

-§2.15. <mark>Boltzman machines</mark> are another kind of recurrent network ...
+§2.15. <mark>Boltzman machines</mark> are another kind of recurrent network, with hidden units and a stochastic activation function.

-§2.16.
-Perceptrons versus multi-layer networks.
+§2.16. <mark>Perceptrons</mark> are feed-forward networks with no hidden units. <mark>Multi-layer</mark> feed-forward networks have at least one layer of hidden units.

+§2.17.
+A multi-layer network with **one** (sufficiently large) layer of hidden units can compute **any continuous function** of the inputs.

+§2.18.
+A multi-layer network with **two** (sufficiently large) layer of hidden units can compute **any function** of the inputs, including discontinuous functions.

+§2.19.
+From the viewpoint of statistics, neural networks perform <mark>nonlinear regression</mark> – they learn by tuning the parameters (weights) to fit the data in the training set.

 ### Optimal network structure

+§2.20.

 Back up to: [Top](#)